About Veterinarians and the Veterinary Team

 Veterinarians and Public Health

 Veterinarians have a vital role in public health.
-Veterinarians play a critical role in identifying diseases that could be transmitted from animals to humans.
-They are a part of our first line of defense against zoonotic diseases, such as BSE (Mad Cow Disease), West Nile Virus and avian influenza (H5N1).
+Veterinarians play a critical role in identifying zoonotic diseases, which are diseases that could be transmitted from animals to humans.
+They are a part of our first line of defense against diseases such as BSE (Mad Cow Disease), West Nile Virus, avian influenza and others.
 They also develop medications that can benefit both animals and people.

 Veterinarians also maintain the health of livestock animals and poultry to keep our food supply safe and clean.
-However, there is a critical shortage of veterinarians working within our nation's food supply chain.
-According to the American Veterinary Medical Association (AVMA), only about 17 percent of veterinarians work in food supply, which includes private and public practice veterinarians involved in the entire food chain.
-Research forecasts a shortfall of four percent to five percent per year in the ranks of food supply veterinarians.
-This puts our nation's food supply at risk.
-If you are interested in the veterinary profession, you are encouraged to take a look at the AVMA's resource center on food supply veterinary medicine.
+According to the American Veterinary Medical Association (AVMA), about 17 percent of veterinarians work in food supply, which includes private and public practice veterinarians involved in the entire food chain.

 Salary